Altria (NYSE:MO) is well-known for its cigarette and tobacco products but it is also involved in wine distribution and production.

-The company’s major revenue streams come from selling some of the best-known cigarette and cigar brands in the world.
+The company generates its revenue streams from the sales of some of the best-known cigarette and cigar brands in the U.S.

-While Altria may have owned some of the world’s best brands and have profited considerably from the respective products, it may not necessarily be the same case for its financial health, its debt level in particular.
+While Altria may have owned some of the world’s best brands and have profited handsomely from the respective products, it may not necessarily be in the same situation for its financial health, its debt level in particular.

 Altria’s Total Debt

-Let’s first look at Altria’s total debt which is shown in the chart above for the period from 2017 to 2020.
+Let’s first look at Altria’s total debt which is shown in the chart above for the period from fiscal 2017 to 2021.